blu256/duh/README.md

 Apart from the main memory there is one additional register, which can be accessed and modified with the `~` instruction.

 The register can store a value temporary.
 You could even use it to move values in memory!

+### Comments

+Any characted unused by the `duh` language is ignored.
+Thus, it is a safe bet that you can use all lowercase letters (some uppercase letters are reserved for debugging features) and all numbers.